-- Go to the Human Rights Commission or the Ombudsmen
+Go to the Human Rights Commission or the Ombudsman:

-- If the school and the Ministry of Education don’t solve the problem, your next step is to go to the Human Rights Commission or the Ombudsmen or both.
-See the information about this under the last heading.
+- if the school and the Ministry of Education don’t solve the problem, your next step is to go to the Human Rights Commission or the Ombudsman or both.

 My child has been disciplined for behaviour that’s a symptom of their disability

 The most serious disciplinary steps a school can take against a student are to stand them down (for a maximum five days at a time, and for no more than 10 days in a year), or suspend them (this can be for longer) or exclude or expel them (which is permanent).
 But the school can only do this because of either:

 - “gross misconduct or continual disobedience” that is “a harmful or dangerous example to other students at the school”, or